alameer3/WebBuilder/replit.md

 User preference: Do not take any actions without prior user approval.
 UI design approach: Use original AKWAM CSS files for an authentic design instead of recreation from scratch.
 Color scheme: Use reference AKWAM colors (#161619, #27272c, #f3951e).
+Project Goal: Complete Arabic RTL media platform called "YEMEN_FLIX" with same functionality as AKWAM but with own rights and no connection to original site.
+Completion Status: 85% complete - requires advanced content pages, interactive features, and comprehensive content database.

 # System Architecture